Predators beat Red Wings 3-2, improve to 4-0 in shootouts

 DETROIT (AP) — Ryan Johansen and Roman Josi scored in the shootout to lift the Nashville Predators over the Detroit Red Wings 3-2 on Tuesday night.

-The Predators improved to 4-0 in shootouts.
+The Predators improved to 4-0 in shootouts and have won 10 of their last 12 games.

+“(Goaltender Juuse Saros is) really good in shootouts, we see it every day in practice when we do shootouts,” Josi said.
+“He’s really good.
+Just the way he’s playing in general, we knew we had a really good chance if we scored one to win.”

 Dylan Larkin and Filip Zadina failed to score in the first shootout of the season for the Red Wings.